 Other unforgettable events on the two days in southern Serengeti were a leopard sleeping very comfortably in a tree, legs hanging out over the sides of the branch he was sleeping on.
 Hilarious.
 We were to see more of that spectacle.

 I got le coup de foudre for the several topis we saw here, and we were to see many more of those in northern Serengeti.
-I took one of my favorite pictures of three topis in the forest that were lined up as if posing for the camera.
+I took one of my favorite pictures of three topis in the forest.
+They were lined up as if posing for the camera.

-The topis, the hartebeests and the wildebeests are stately antelopes that are one or even two sizes larger than the gazelles.
-The hartebeests and the topis are magnificent beasts and the hopping wildebeests are very very funny.
-I made a movie of the wildebeests hopping and I will attach it later.
-For the hartebeests and the topis it was le grand amour.
+The topis, the hartebeests and the waterbucks are stately antelopes that are one or even two sizes larger than the gazelles and the impalas.
+They are magnificent beasts all of them even if my preference is for the topis Then there are the hopping wildebeest with a mane almost like a horse, who are irresistibly funny.
+I made a movie of the wildebeests hopping and I am attaching it here.
+For the hartebeests and the topis it was le grand amour, but the wildebeasts are so funny

 We first arrived at the Serengeti lodge after a long and dusty day and just after we arrived at the lodge, the bottom fell out of the sky.
 Good.
 We were indoors now.
 There was going to be one more dreary rain later on in northern Serengeti that we did not need, but it did no harm to our good mood.
 This was adventure.